 - The person who is the closest, is the winner and gets the jar of candy.

-How to play “guess the gender” (play this after the gender reveal)
+How to play “guess the gender” (play this before the gender reveal)

 - Get blue and pink sticky notes, a pen, and a jar.